Preparing for Uterine Fibroid Embolization (Fibroid Treatment Procedure)

 The radiologist identifies and maps the vessels leading to the fibroids, and then injects the branches with tiny particles designed to block these vessels.
 After injecting more contrast into the uterine artery, the radiologist checks additional images to make sure that blood is no longer reaching the fibroids.
 The same steps are then repeated in the second uterine artery.
 Generally, the radiologist can access both uterine arteries through one incision.
 No general anaesthesia is required!

-After the Fibroids Treatment Procedure
+After the Fibroid Treatment Procedure

 In the recovery room, staff members monitor your condition and give you medication to control nausea and pain.